1st Infantry Division Change of Command Ceremony

+Lt.
+Gen. Sean Cardona Bernabe, III Armored Corps Commander, Maj.
+Gen. Monté L. Rone, and Maj.
+Gen. John V. Myer III march during the inspection of troops on Calvary Parade Field, Fort Riley, Kansas June 28, 2024.
 Maj.
-Gen. Monté L. Rone receives the 1st Infantry Division colors from Lt.
-Gen. Sean Cardona Bernabe, III Armored Corps Commander, on Calvary Parade Field, Fort Riley, Kansas June 28, 2024.
-The passing of the colors symbolizes that Maj.
-Gen. Rone is taking command of the 1st Infantry Division.
+Gen. Meyer is relinquishing command of the 1st Infantry Division to Maj.
+Gen. Rone.
 (U.S. Army photos by Pfc.
 Joshua Fish)

 |Date Taken: